Simple strategies to slash your capital gains tax bill

 What a financial advisor will tell you

 If you talk to a financial advisor, he’ll tell you about capital gains tax.
-When you tell him you’re thinking about investing in residential property because it’s the gilt-edged investment that shares aren’t (see my investment blog top 4 tips for the property investor to make the best property investment decisions), you’ll be told that the two best ways to avoid capital gains tax is by investing in an Individual Savings Account (ISA) or in a pension.
+When you tell him you’re thinking about investing in residential property because it’s the gilt-edged investment that shares aren’t (see my investment blog top 4 tips for the property investor to make the best property investment decisions), you’ll be told that the two best ways to avoid gains tax is by investing in an Individual Savings Account (ISA) or in a pension.
 Then you’ll be told that residential property can’t be held in either investment vehicle.

-While all this is true, don’t let the financial advisor’s scare stories about capital gains tax put you off property investment.
+While all this is true, don’t let the financial advisor’s scare stories about gains tax put you off property investment.
 Paying tax on a 300% gain is better than paying no tax on a 12% loss – that’s how UK houses have performed against the UK stock market over the last 17 years.

 What the property investor needs are ways to reduce capital gains tax on investment property, while at the same time benefitting from property’s superior capital growth rates.